abuseofnotation/category-theory-illustrated/_chapters/05_logic.md

 ![Hilbert formula](hilbert_formula.svg)

-We can prove this by using truth tables.
+We can easily prove this by using truth tables.

 | p |	q | p → q | ¬p  | q   |  ¬p ∨ q |
 |---| --- | ---   | --- | --- | --- |